 I think homeworking is a question that we’re constantly asked about when it comes to interim him.

-In one, I think the pandemic has broadened the portfolio of people that might be available for any job at a given time, principally because they might only ever be required in the office once a week.
+One, I think the pandemic has broadened the portfolio of people that might be available for any job at a given time, principally because they might only ever be required in the office once a week.

-I think as a consequence, there has been a correction sometimes in the day rates that are being offered and also when you’re doing on a state of works the amount of budget that is there for approved for a hire.
+I think as a consequence, there has been a correction sometimes in the day rates that are being offered and also when you’re doing on a state of works the amount of budget that is there for approved for hire.

 But I think more generally it means that people can look at a candidate pool that is more UK and Europe-wide based on skill rather than on geography.